leosiqueira/HPC_setup_dask_jobqueue/hpc.rst

   *Kill the ssh process with* ``kill PID``. *Redo the job submission step and port forwarding.
-Usually this happens at the very beggining of the session, once it is further established it doens't freeze.*
+Usually this happens at the very beggining of the session, once it is further established it rarely freezes.*

   Further Reading
 ---------------